jisosomppi/log-analysis/builds/elk-docker-beats/README.md

 With the current setup, using Logstash is not necessary!
 This eliminates one step of the already complicated setup, and reduces resource use on the server.

 ## Refining the build
-* We got Filebeat and Metricbeat working correctly on two different clients, both sending data to the same Dockerized ElasticSearch.
+* We got Filebeat and Metricbeat working correctly on two different clients, both sending data to the same Dockerized ElasticSearch
-* We got the dashboards from both Beats to work correctly, displaying data in real time.
+* We got the dashboards from both Beats to work correctly, displaying data in real time
 * We found the correct JSON syntax by studying Kibana and Beats, and by analyzing the traffic with Wireshark
+* We enabled the Docker module in MetricBeat, gaining usage data for Docker containers

 ## Next steps
 * Study the setup, copy working settings to full installs of Elasticsearch and Kibana, get rid of Docker